MeTheHan/terms-of-service/README.md

 12. Governing Law

-These Terms shall be governed by the laws of [Your Country/State], without regard to its conflict of law provisions.
+These Terms shall be governed by the laws of Turkiye, without regard to its conflict of law provisions.

 13. Contact Information